yan-soon/tp/docs/DeveloperGuide.md

 1. Prerequisite: Command must not be accompanied by any arguments.

-1. Test case: `checkmc`
+1. Test case: `checkmc` <br>
    Expected: Total modular credits are calculated and displayed.
 If there are no modules in 'Completed Modules', total modular credits will be 0.

-1. Test case: `checkmc modules`
+1. Test case: `checkmc modules` <br>
    Expected: Total modular credits are not calculated. _Invalid command format_ message is shown in the result display.

 ### Open Help Page

 1. Prerequisite: Command must not be accompanied by any arguments.

-1. Test case: `help`
+1. Test case: `help` <br>
    Expected: Help page is displayed.

-1. Test case: `help modules`
+1. Test case: `help modules` <br>
    Expected: Help page is not displayed. _Invalid command format_ message is shown in the result display.

 ### Show Required Modules

 1. Prerequisite: Command must not be accompanied by any arguments.

-1. Test case: `required`
+1. Test case: `required` <br>
    Expected: All required modules are displayed in the result display.
 Modules already in the 'Completed Modules' list in GradPad would not be displayed in the 'Required Modules' list.

-1. Test case: `required modules`
+1. Test case: `requiredmodules` <br>
-   Expected: Required modules are not displayed. _Invalid command format_ message is shown in the result display.
+   Expected: Required modules are not displayed. _Unknown command format_ message is shown in the result display.

+### Show available Science Modules

+1. Prerequisite: Command must not be accompanied by any arguments.

+1. Test case: `science` <br>
+   Expected: All available Science modules are displayed in the result display.
+Modules already in the 'Completed Modules' list would not be displayed.

+1. Test case: `sciencemodules` <br>
+   Expected: Science modules are not displayed. _Unknown command format_ message is shown in the result display.

+### Show available General Education Modules

+1. Prerequisite: Command must not be accompanied by any arguments.

+1. Test case: `gem` <br>
+   Expected: All available General Education modules are displayed in the result display.
+Modules already in the 'Completed Modules' list would not be displayed.

+1. Test case: `gemmodules` <br>
+   Expected: General Education modules are not displayed. _Unknown command format_ message is shown in the result display.

 ### Check Module Information

 1. Prerequisites: